 Definition and nature of marketing

-This article ‘definition and nature of marketing’ aims to explore some of the definitions of marketing.
-It also aims to explore the nature of marketing.
-Certainly, there has been a lot of research in the field of marketing and a good number of marketing intellectuals and relevant organisations have attempted to define marketing.
+This article ‘definition and nature of marketing’ aims to explore the key issues concerning the concept of marketing.
+Certainly, there has been a lot of research and a good number of intellectuals and relevant organisations have attempted to define marketing.
 It is almost unanimously agreed that at its core, marketing is about understanding customers.

 Definition of marketing